ethmarks/posts/content/measurement.md

 As it is, there's a bit of a problem with TUT.
 It purports to be a universal timekeeping system, but that's fundamentally impossible.
 Because of locality and special relativity, there is no universal "now".
 Since it's impossible to have a universal "now", we also can't have a universal timekeeping system, which means that TUT isn't universal.

-However, by casting the magic "relative to the privileged reference frame of cosmic microwave background" spell, we can get pretty close.
-Because CMB is (probably) the same across the whole universe, a timekeeping system that uses it as the anchor point is as close to "universal" as it's possible to get.
+However, by saying the magic "relative to the privileged reference frame of cosmic microwave background" incantation, we can get pretty close.
+Because CMB is (probably) the same across the whole universe, a timekeeping system that uses it as the rest frame is as close to "universal" as it's possible to get.

 Anchoring TUT on the CMB is still an arbitrary choice, but it's the best option available.
 The next best alternative would be to anchor it on Earth, which would be even more arbitrary.